music-and-arts/pocket-tts-enhanced/README.md

 4. Optional, only for `--asr-verify`: `pip install faster-whisper --break-system-packages`.
 5. Place these files in the same folder as your Pocket TTS installation / virtual environment (the `.bat` files expect `.venv\Scripts\activate` to exist alongside them).

+## Adapting this to your own setup

+The `.bat` files and the two Python scripts were written for one specific folder layout and one specific voice/language.
+Before using them, check these spots:

+- **`.venv` location**: both `.bat` files run `call .venv\Scripts\activate` — this assumes the virtual environment is a folder named `.venv` in the *same directory as the `.bat` file itself*.
+If your venv is named differently or lives elsewhere, edit that line in both `.bat` files (or move/rename your venv to match).
+- **Script name/location**: `rigenera_segmento.py` calls the main generator with a relative path, `sys.executable, 'pocket_tts_expressive.py'` — if you keep all files in the same folder (as intended) this just works; if you rename or relocate `pocket_tts_expressive.py`, update that line accordingly.
+- **Default language/voice**: hardcoded in both `.bat` files (`--language italian_24l --voice giovanni`) and, separately, in `rigenera_segmento.py` (same two flags, inside the `cmd = [...]` list).
+If you want a different default, change all three places — see the voice/language section below.

+## Choosing a different voice or language

+The defaults here (`italian_24l` / `giovanni`) are what this was built and tested with, but Pocket TTS ships more options and also supports voice cloning:

+- **Pre-made voices**: Kyutai provides a small catalog of ready-to-use voices with their licenses listed on the [voice catalog page](https://huggingface.co/kyutai/tts-voices).
+Pass any of them with `--voice <name>`.
+- **Cloning your own voice**: `--voice` also accepts a path to a local `.wav`/`.mp3` file, or an `hf://` path to a sample hosted on Hugging Face — Pocket TTS will clone that voice on the fly.
+See the [official generate/export-voice docs](https://kyutai-labs.github.io/pocket-tts/) for details, including the `export-voice` command that converts a cloned sample into a `.safetensors` file for much faster loading on repeated runs (useful if you clone a voice you'll reuse often).
+- **Other languages**: pass `--language <code>` (see the official repo for the currently supported list — more are being added over time).

+Once you've picked a voice/language, update `--voice` and `--language` in the `.bat` files and in `rigenera_segmento.py` as described above, so both the main generation and the single-segment fix use the same voice consistently.

+### About voice cloning and this pipeline

+I also have a separate `.bat` that launches Pocket TTS's own HTML GUI (`pocket-tts serve`), which is the easiest way to clone a voice interactively.
+It's **not included in this repo**, because it's just a thin launcher for the official GUI — nothing custom of mine to add.
+More importantly: once you generate audio *through* that GUI, you're outside this pipeline entirely, so none of the hallucination detection/rescue/segment-regeneration tooling here applies to it.
+Use the official GUI to clone and test a voice, but come back to `pocket_tts_expressive.py` (with `--voice` pointed at your cloned voice or its exported `.safetensors` file) for actual long-form generation with QA.

 ## Markup syntax

 Three inline tags can be placed anywhere in the text, and apply to everything after them until the next tag (or end of paragraph):